Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/steering.rst

 Steering Actuator
 *****************

-The *Steering Actuator* provides simple pathfinding for an object by moving it towards a target object, with options to seek, flee, or follow a path.
+The *Steering Actuator* provides simple path finding for an object by moving it towards a target object, with options to seek, flee, or follow a path.
 This actuator will not actually try to avoid obstacles by deviating the objects course.